lacanoid/datalink/docs/functions.md

      file:///var/www/datalink/b6fd3d9b-45bb-400b-b2f5-fcd72c380434;test1.txt
     (1 row)

-When `safer` is nonzero, then generated read tokens will be unique and appropriate records will be created in `datalink.dl_insight` table.
+When `safer` is nonzero, then generated read tokens will be unique and appropriate records will be inserted into `datalink.insight` table.
 This can be used to avoid revealing stored tokens.
+Access can be revoked by deleting entries from `datalink.insight`.

-### dlurlcompleteonly( datalink ) → text
+#### dlurlcompleteonly( datalink ) → text

 Use `dlurlcompleteonly()` function to convert datalinks back to URLs.
 URL never contains access token.
 The function also omits any `fragment` part of the URL (stuff after #)